ProjectTech4DevAI/kaapi-guardrails/backend/app/core/validators/README.md

 Why this is used:

 - Enables flexible, prompt-driven content evaluation for use cases not covered by rule-based validators.
 - All configuration is passed inline in the runtime request — there is no stored config object to resolve.
-Unlike `topic_relevance`, which looks up scope text from a persisted `TopicRelevanceConfig`, `llm_critic` receives `metrics`, `max_score`, and `llm_callable` directly in the guardrail request payload.
+Unlike `topic_relevance`, which looks up scope text from a persisted LLM prompt config, `llm_critic` receives `metrics`, `max_score`, and `llm_callable` directly in the guardrail request payload.

 Recommendation: